sarlin/LongNumber/README.md

 -first lab

-    -type in cosole 'make first' or just 'make'
+    -type in cosole 'make first' or just

 -second lab:
-ччы

     -type in console 'make second'

-Labs work on Windows only
+FirstLab and SecondLab work on Windows only

-Operations:
+Operations for first two labs:

 '+' - add